Triple Vitamin Drops With Fluoride

 How is Triple Vitamin Drops With Fluoride Supplied

-Triple-Vitamin and Fluoride 0.25 mg drops is available in 50 mL bottles with accompanying calibrated dropper.
+Triple-Vitamin with Fluoride 0.25 mg Drops is available in 50 mL bottles with accompanying calibrated dropper.

 Store at controlled room temperature, 15º-25ºC (59º-77ºF).
 Excursions permitted.
 After opening, store away from direct light.
 Close tightly after each use.
 Occasional deepening of color has no significant effect on vitamin potency.

 REFRIGERATION IS NOT REQUIRED.